Scope: 37.5 hr/week salaried exempt position with benefits

 Specific Job Skills:

-- Experience in managing multiple activities & priorities
+- Ability to juggle multiple activities and priorities

 - Microsoft Office Suite